 We present a database project that aims to archive interferometric data using Virtual Observatory techniques.
 Here we introduce the key-concepts, the tools, the functioning and the implementation plan for this database.
 This document acts as a proposal to the community to design the most useful database before starting the technical implementation.
-We therefore invite all interested readers to send their ideas and comments on the project, especially about the use terms and the access policy.
+We therefore invite all interested readers to send their ideas and comments on the project.